guidance-guarantee-programme/pension_guidance/content/adjustable_income.md

 ## Continue to pay in

 If you have more than one pension pot, you can take an adjustable income from one and continue to pay into others.
-The maximum you can pay in is £10,000 a year (changing to £4,000 a year from 6 April 2017).
+The maximum you can pay in is £4,000 a year.

 This includes your tax relief of 20%.
 For example, to get a contribution of £10,000 you would only have to pay in £8,000.